If You Are Concerned

 Faculty and staff may contact the Carruth Center if they encounter troubled students and are unsure how to help them.
 Simply call 304-293-4431 and ask to speak to a staff psychologist.
 This number can also be used for after-hours emergencies.

-Our Center is oriented to the needs of students.
-If you are faculty or staff member who would like assistance for yourself, please contact the WVU Faculty and Staff Assistance Program, a free and confidential problem-solving resource, at 304-293-5590.
+Our center is oriented to the needs of students.
+If you are a faculty or staff member who would like assistance for yourself, please contact the WVU Faculty and Staff Assistance Program, a free and confidential problem-solving resource, at 304-293-5590.